-Many of God's children live far beneath their privileges.
-That's why Paul is so passionate in writing the book of Romans - he pleads for us to access the royalty that is already within us through the Holy Spirit.
+Many of God's children live below their privileges as King's Kids.
+That's why we're studying the book of Romans - it tells us how to access the royalty that is already within us through the power of God's Spirit.